Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 **click to enlarge**

-Our interactive customer service dashboard is a KPI report sample packed with invaluable information that exists to streamline your service department and meet your customers’ needs head-on.
+Our interactive customer service dashboard is a KPI report sample packed with invaluable intel that exists to streamline your service department and meet your customers’ needs head-on.

-This KPI reporting template equipped with a wealth of weekly and monthly service performance visualizations is the perfect tool for responding to any potential service issues in real-time while making strategic tweaks geared towards long-term success.
-With call resolution and response times as well as agent performance insights and issue number calculations on the menu, you have everything you need to become more responsive, efficient, and valuable from a front-line, consumer-facing perspective.
+This KPI reporting template, equipped with a wealth of weekly and monthly service performance visualizations, is the perfect tool for responding to any potential service issues in real time while making strategic tweaks geared toward long-term success.
+With call resolution and response times, as well as agent performance insights and issue number calculations on the menu, you have everything you need to become more responsive, efficient, and valuable from a front-line, consumer-facing perspective.

 KPIs used:

-This is an essential KPI reporting example as it empowers you to measure the length of time your customers are on hold according to weekdays.
-By gaining access to this valuable information, you can see exactly where performance rates increase as well as dwindle, responding with service-boosting strategies to drive your response times down over time (and keep them there).
+This is an essential KPI reporting example as it empowers you to measure how long your customers are on hold according to weekdays.
+By gaining access to this valuable information, you can see exactly where performance rates increase as well as dwindle, responding with service-boosting strategies to drive your response times down (and keep them there).

 Your service agents are the beating heart of your entire department.
 To ensure you offer a consistently seamless level of support, monitoring individual performance with precision is essential.